kellylaaa/cse15l-lab-reports/lab3.md

 ## Researching Commands
 ##### 1. `find -name`
+source: I asked ChatGPT for command-line options to use "find" which gave me a list of options and defined what -name does.

 example 1: This command finds files with the name "ch1.txt" and it's useful because it helps find the file with the searched name.